 No sports car handles as well or is packaged so expertly, 6cyl engine

 The four-cylinder engines.
 Some kit that ought to be standard costs extra

 What is it?

 It’s sacrilege, that’s what.
-OK, that’s going in on the new Porsche 718 Boxster a bit hard, but having attempted to convince us that turbocharging was the way forward for the 911, Porsche has taken an even bigger step with the Boxster which now has a turbocharged four cylinder engine in place of the old naturally aspirated flat six.
-Out goes the tuneful harmony that’s been a Boxster trademark for the past two decades, in comes something more normally associated with Subaru Impreza Turbos.
-Bold progress indeed, Porsche.
+Okay, that’s going in on the Porsche 718 Boxster a bit hard, but having attempted to convince us that turbocharging was the way forward for the 911, Porsche took an even bigger step with the Boxster and Cayman’s 2016 update.